commercialhaskell/stack/doc/faq.md

 dependencies, in particular [Alex](https://hackage.haskell.org/package/alex) and [Happy](https://hackage.haskell.org/package/happy).

+!!! note

-__NOTE__: This works when using LTS or nightly resolvers, not with GHC or custom resolvers.
+    This works when using LTS or nightly resolvers, not with GHC or custom resolvers.
 You can manually install build tools by running, e.g., `stack build alex happy`.

 ## How does Stack choose which snapshot to use when creating a new configuration file?